kareem717/forex-factory-web-scraper/README.md

    - selenium
    - numpy

-The v1 of this program is very slow, inefficient and poorly written, where are the v2 has a few improvments and uses different, faster libraries.
+The v1 of this program is very slow, inefficient and poorly written, where are the v2 has a few improvments and uses different, faster libraries. v3 is the newest, and has a few improvements on version 3.